Beyond Model Base Retrieval: Weaving Knowledge to Master Fine-grained Neural Network Design: Methodology

-While the task similarity definition in Def.~\eqref{def:task_similarity} enables fine-grained knowledge weaving in Def.~\eqref{def:optimal_tweak_ensemble} to effectively approximate the model refinement objective in Def.~\eqref{def:optimal_tweak}, we empirically reveal (in Sec.~\ref{sssec:local_modification_consistency}) that modification gains can vary drastically across different regions of the landscape, causing gloabl or static task-similarity views in Eq.~\eqref{eq:general_objective-2} to fail.
+While the task similarity in \cref{def:task_similarity} enables fine-grained knowledge weaving in \cref{def:optimal_tweak_ensemble} to effectively approximate the model refinement objective in \cref{def:optimal_tweak}, we empirically reveal (in \cref{sssec:assumption_validation}) that modification gains can vary drastically across different regions of the landscape, causing global or static task-similarity in \cref{eq:general_objective-2} to fail.

-To address this challenge, we introduce a dynamic task-similarity view $\mathcal{S}_t(\cdot, \cdot)$ to capture the local modification consistency in real-time using Bayesian inference~\cite{frazier2018bayesian}.
+To make experience transfer \emph{self-correcting}, we maintain a \emph{Bayesian belief} $\mathcal{S}_t(D^u,D^i)$ that is updated online from observed gains on $D^u$.
 This adaptive schema ensures that if new evidence contradicts the initial guess that $D^i$ is akin to $D^u$, the posterior $\mathcal{S}_t$ gradually downweights $D^i$ to avoid overconfidence.

-Specifically, by Bayes' rule, we treat $\mathcal{S}_t(D^u, D^i)$ as the updated belief about the local similarity and validity of knowledge transfer between $D^u$ and $D^i$, adjusting its probability based on new observations $\Delta P_t^u$:
+\textbf{Bayesian Similarity Update.} By Bayes' rule, we treat $\mathcal{S}_t^{u,i}=\mathcal{S}_t(D^u, D^i)$ as the updated belief about local similarity and validity of knowledge transfer between $D^u$ and $D^i$, adjusting its probability based on new observations $\Delta P_t^u$: